 3. Take the attack without any action.

-- If no attack targets your character they get zero (0) Response Phase actions.
+• If no attack targets your character you get zero (0) Response Phase actions.

 Responding to Attacks Not Aimed At You